 Mom On-the-Go = Mom In the Know

-Emily Stone knows a lot about being a busy mom with lots of challenges to maintaining her fitness and wellness routine.
-Since so many of our readers find themselves in the same boat with lots of different things pulling them in all different directions, we have invited her to share some personal advice with you on how she keeps herself going throughout the day and how you can boost your metabolism.
+Emily Stone knows a ton about being a busy mom with lots of challenges to maintaining her fitness and wellness routine.
+Since so many of our readers find themselves in the same boat with plenty of things pulling them in all different directions, we have invited her to share some personal advice with you on how she keeps herself going throughout the day and how you can boost your metabolism.
 Enjoy!

 Boosting Metabolism and Energy Throughout the Day

 When I get to the afternoon, sometimes I want to get the license plate of the Mack truck that ran over me.
 Often it’s just burnout from the day.
 But when I’m struggling to get myself going from the morning onward, there are a few things I like to do that help me out.
 These tips boost my metabolism and energy so that I’m still kicking when school’s out.